atomisthq/docs/docs/quick-starts/buttons.md

 Buttons are image links that when clicked trigger the execution of an Atomist project generator or editor.
-Clicking on existing Atomist Buttons are the easiest way to get started with Atomist, all you do is click a link!
+Clicking on existing Atomist Buttons is the easiest way to get started with Atomist, all you do is click a link!

 You will need a [GitHub][gh] account to use buttons.
 The first time